lop-Louis/northbook/docs/playbook/raci-by-seams.md

 band: A
 owner: '@lop'
 refresh_after_days: 60
-status: 'draft'
+status: draft
 audience: Leads mapping accountability across seams
-tone: Plainspoken, candid, energetic
+tone: 'Plainspoken, candid, energetic'
 narrative_goal: Provide a table-driven way to clarify who owns what work
-primary_action: Fill out the template with roles for each seam
+primary_action: Use the seam-first template to map who owns each boundary.
 ---

 # RACI by Seams

+<a href="#why-seams-not-teams" data-primary-action>Use the seam-first template to map who owns each boundary.</a>

 Map the work around seams instead of teams so responsibility stays clear when streams shift.
 Each seam represents a boundary where ownership often fuzzes—APIs ↔ clients, platform ↔ feature, product ↔ ops.

-<a href="#template" data-primary-action>Fill out the seam RACI template</a>

 ## Why seams, not teams